Car Air Conditioning Smells? Here's What To Do

-Smells coming from a car’s air conditioning is a common problem, but in many cases it’s one with a simple solution, with regular maintenance helping to ensure that your air con stays fresh all year round.
+Smells coming from a car’s air conditioning is a common problem, but in many cases, it’s one with a simple solution, with regular maintenance helps to ensure that your air con stays fresh all year round.

 At ATS Euromaster we provide quick and easy air-con recharges (sometimes called a re-gas) and anti-bacterial cleans to make sure that your air conditioning is working at its peak whatever the weather.
 Unsure your car will benefit from an air conditioning refresh or clean?
 Bring your car to us for a free air conditioning temperature check and unbiased, professional advice from our team of expert engineers.

 How Air Conditioning Works

 There are a number of components that make your car’s air conditioning work.
 Freon gas (also known as R134a is compressed and then condensed into a liquid before being released into the air as a vapour.
 This is similar to the effect of spraying from an aerosol can but on a more complex scale.